MicrosoftDocs/appcenter-docs/docs/test-cloud/appium/preparing-for-upload.md

 It's possible to omit `MobileCapabilityType.FULL_RESET` and set `MobileCapabilityType.NO_RESET` to `true` to speed up test execution.
 See [Reset Strategies](https://appium.io/docs/en/writing-running-appium/other/reset-strategies/index.html) for details.

 ### Network Tasks
-Local network tasks are faster because of usually it's closer and more dedicated to the remote host compared to App Center's connection.
+Local network tasks are faster because the server is closer and more dedicated to the remote host.